mshehrozsajjad/blockchain-tutorial/README.md

 # Learn Blockchains by Building One

-This is the source code from a this post [Building a Blockchain](https://medium.com/p/117428612f46).
+This is the source code from this post [Building a Blockchain](https://medium.com/p/117428612f46).

 ## Installation